-- One general academic reference from your school counselor - One science reference from a science teacher - One mathematics reference from a math teacher - A mid-year report for current courses and a list of spring semester coursework - A personal statement to support admission to the University - Some students may be invited to interview with the Admissions Committee
+- One general academic reference from your school counselor - One science reference from a science teacher - One mathematics reference from a math teacher - A mid-year report for current courses and a list of spring semester coursework - Dual credit or college transcripts - A personal statement to support admission to the University - Some students may be invited to interview with the Admissions Committee

-\Standardized test scores are optional for submission.
+Standardized test scores are optional.
+If submitted, they will be considered.